archibate/nvim-gpt/README.md

 2. Paste the cookies into file `~/.bing-cookies.json`.

-3. Enter nvim and choose `bing-balanced` as backend.
+3. Enter nvim and `:GPTModel balanced`.
+For setting Bing AI as default, add `model = 'balanced'` to setup options.

 ### For Google users